dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 - IBM Watson Language Translation
 - ServiceNow

+>  During the execution of this content, if you find inconsistency in service names in screenshots you can safely ignore them.
+The flow and method should still hold good.

 ### 3.1 Setting up IBM Watson Services

 We will set up Watson Visual Recogniton and Tone Analysis.